0xPolygon/polygon-docs/docs/cdk/erigon/deploy-cdk-erigon.md

 ## Prerequisites

-### Hardware
+### Hardware requirements

-On x86, the following packages are required to use the optimal, vectorized-Poseidon-hashing for the sparse Merkle tree:

-Linux: `libgtest-dev libomp-dev libgmp-dev`
-MacOS: `brew install libomp` `brew install gmp`
+* A Linux-based OS (e.g. Ubuntu 22.04 LTS).
+* At least 32GB RAM with a 4-core CPU.
+* Both Apple Silicon and AMD64 are supported.

 !!! tip
+    - On x86, the following packages are required to use the optimal, vectorized-Poseidon-hashing for the sparse Merkle tree:

+        - Linux: `libgtest-dev libomp-dev libgmp-dev`
+        - MacOS: `brew install libomp` `brew install gmp`

     - For Apple silicon, the `iden3` library is used instead.

 ### Software